W. Daniel Miles, IIIPrincipal & Consumer Fraud Section Head | Business Litigation, Fraud

 Dee is a regular guest speaker at national, regional and state seminars, and he has authored numerous publications on consumer fraud and commercial litigation.
 He serves as counsel to state Attorneys General all over this country on civil litigation matters, particularly pharmaceutical pricing issues.
 He has been featured on The Today Show, NPR, CNN, USA Today, CBS, Fox News and other national news broadcasts and publications.

 Dee is presently a Sustaining Member and Executive Committee member for the Alabama Association for Justice and past President of the Montgomery Trial Lawyers Association.
 Dee is also an active member of the Trial Lawyers for Public Justice.
 In the recent past, Dee and the firm were named "Boss of the Year" by the Montgomery Association of Legal Secretaries.
 Dee has been named in the “Who’s Who” of lawyers by the Heritage Registry, named to the 2013-2014 Lawdragon 500 Leading Lawyers, selected as “Best Lawyers in America” by Best Lawyers in America; Alabama Best Lawyers 2012; selected to Alabama Super Lawyers for consecutive years, and was featured on the cover of and in a feature in Super Lawyers magazine in 2013, [pdf]; and was honored by the lawyers in this firm as “Litigator of the Year” in 2008.
 He has a Martindale Hubbell AV rating.
 He was selected as a "2013 Top Rated Lawyer in Commercial Litigation" by Martindale Hubbell and American Lawyer Media, featured in The American Lawyer & Corporate Counsel magazine.
+Dee also was named to the 2014 Lawdragon 500 leading lawyers list.

-Dee, along with Beasley Allen Founding Shareholder Jere L. Beasley, was recognized by Business Alabama magazine on its 2012 list of the 10 largest Alabama jury awards in the past five years, for their work on the AWP/Medicaid Fraud litigation.
+Dee, along with Beasley Allen Principal & Founder Jere L. Beasley, was recognized by Business Alabama magazine on its 2012 list of the 10 largest Alabama jury awards in the past five years, for their work on the AWP/Medicaid Fraud litigation.
 The AWP/Medicaid Fraud litigation also was spotlighted by the National Law Journal as part of its 2014 Plaintiffs' Hot List, and in particular the Mississippi Average Wholesale Pricing ruling against Watson Pharmaceuticals.
 The case was one of about 360 the firm has pursued nationwide involving allegations that drug companies manipulated prices and overcharged Medicaid programs.
 The firm has recovered more than $1.3 billion for eight states' attorneys general in the fraudulent pharmaceutical pricing scheme.

-Dee is from Homewood, Alabama, where he met his wife, the former Sandra Turnblad, while attending Homewood High School.
+Dee is from Homewood, Ala., where he met his wife, the former Sandra Turnblad, while attending Homewood High School.
 The two later married after they both graduated from college.
 Sandra and Dee have four children, two girls and two boys.
 They are active members of The Holy Spirit Catholic Church in Montgomery.
 The Roman Catholic Church has honored Dee and Sandra by inducting them into the Equestrian order of the Holy Sepulchre of Jerusalem.
 The Order is responsible for promoting Christianity within the Middle East and protecting the holy shrines in that region of the world.
 Dee was recently promoted to Lt.
 Col. of that charitable organization.

 Dee is also a volunteer for the Montgomery County YMCA and he has coached several sports teams.
 He has regularly raised funds for the Boy Scouts of America, Father Walters Home for the needy, Montgomery Catholic Schools, Catholic Social Services and several other charitable organizations.
 Dee has also been appointed by Dean John Carroll of the Cumberland School of Law, Samford University, to serve on the Advisory Board of the law school in an effort to promote and preserve Cumberland's commitment to "seek wisdom to temper justice with compassion."
 The members of the Cumberland Advisory Board recently elected Dee to serve as its President for the year 2011-2012 term.